*As Acetate - 3334.5iu - 126% of Daily NRV* in Feel Multivitamin™

 When you’re pregnant, you need the right amount of vitamin A to help your baby’s skin, heart, skeleton, and other organs grow properly.
 Since consuming too much vitamin A during pregnancy can be harmful, however, we only include the exact dose you need in Feel.

 Vitamin A helps maintain the mucous barriers that keep your organ systems healthy and disease-free.
-This vitamin also helps you develop white blood cells, which are your immune system’s first line of defense against infections.
+This vitamin also helps you develop white blood cells, which are your immune system’s first line of defence against infections.
 Therefore, supplementing with vitamin A keeps you from getting sick.

 Here’s the Proof